 What is included

-- Food: 3 meals per day; light breakfast, sandwiches for lunch and a cooked evening meal.
-Volunteers take it in turns once a week preparing something from their own country
+- Meals: 2 per day; a light breakfast and a cooked evening meal.
+Volunteers take it turn once a week to cook a meal from their home country.

-- Training: Healthcare ethics & culture doc, pre-departure info pack, learning reflection manual, on-site orientation and project induction provided
+- Training: Healthcare ethics & culture doc, pre-departure info pack, on-site orientation and project induction provided

 What is not included